tonysyu/temporal-interview-notifications/README.md

 # Hello World

-This is the default project that is scaffolded out when you run `npx @temporalio/create@latest ./myfolder`.
+The original code is based off the [Hello World Tutorial](https://docs.temporal.io/typescript/hello-world/).

-The [Hello World Tutorial](https://docs.temporal.io/typescript/hello-world/) walks through the code in this sample.
+The code was then modified based on the [Subscription Workflow Tutorial](https://learn.temporal.io/tutorials/typescript/subscriptions/).

 ### Running this sample